 Goldy Luck and the Three Pandas by Natasha Yim, illustrated by Grace Zong

-My daughter says this is SO MUCH better than the original Goldilocks and the Three Bears because in this story of a young Chinese girl named Goldy, Goldy returns to the scene of her crime to apologize and help fix the mess she made.
+My daughter says this picture book is SO MUCH better than the original Goldilocks and the Three Bears because in this story of a young Chinese girl named Goldy, Goldy returns to the scene of her crime to apologize and help fix the mess she made.
 This is a better ending, don’t you think?
 As you will see, good manners include apologizing for mess ups.

 One Word from Sophia by Jim Averbeck, illustrated by Yasmeen Ismail